supernova11x/supernova11x/README.md

 ✩ ✩ ✩

-i mainly ship mileven, but i also like lumax, stonathan, and henderhop.  any ships are welcome though! i don't hate (˶ᵔ ᵕ ᵔ˶)
+i mainly ship mileven(dont hate me), but i also like lumax, stonathan, and henderhop.  any ships are welcome though! i don't hate (˶ᵔ ᵕ ᵔ˶)

 ✩ ✩ ✩